 Bex Burn-Callander chats with business owners who have built businesses in Thirsk, Margate, and London, to find out how they made the most of local advantages and overcame any regional challenges.
-London is often cited as the number one choice for many start-ups but with rates, rents, and salaries rising, could the capital have had its day?
+London is often cited as the number one choice for many start-ups but with rates, rents, and salaries rising could the capital have had its day?

-Joining the podcast this week is:
+Joining the podcast for this episode is:

 Judy Bell, founder of Shepherds Purse, which produces award-winning cheeses from sheep’s milk.
 The Yorkshire-based business supplies the likes of M&S, and also makes cheese on behalf of Alex James of Blur fame.